tardate/LittleCodingKata/ai/sea-lion/README.md

     * Missing Element: The response doesn't address the *timing* factor—the JS-SEZ agreement was signed in January 2024, before the election, so Prabowo's administration will be implementing rather than negotiating it.
 This distinction matters for policy analysis.
 * Overall Assessment: Grade: B+
     * The response demonstrates solid understanding of Indonesian politics and reasonable analytical extension to regional implications.
 It would benefit from more specific evidence on democratic erosion and slightly more careful framing of Prabowo's likely foreign policy orientation.
 The Malaysia-JS-SEZ analysis is logical but could be more tightly connected to the specific mechanics of that economic zone.

+I would also add that in 2026 this is no longer a "projected win"!

 ## Credits and References